 Ethereum is and will likely remain the most important platform for Initial Coin Offerings (ICOs) in the crypto sphere.
-As we also mentioned in our lesson on ICOs, at this point, the bulk of all projects in the cryptocurrency sphere run on the Ethereum network.
+The bulk of all projects in the cryptocurrency sphere run on the Ethereum network.

-Identity theft and other issues involving privacy and security risks pose a threat to every user of the internet.
+Identity theft and other issues involving privacy and security risks pose a threat to every internet user.
 Unique identifiers and patterns of use enable others to detect individual entities or their devices.
 However, digital identities could help to combat this problem.
-Elements of a digital identity include fundamental information that can be accessed online about individual persons, organisations or electronic devices.
-Such bodies are made up of information such as usernames, passwords, date of birth, online search activities and so on.
+Elements of a digital identity include fundamental information about individual persons, organisations or electronic devices, such as usernames, passwords, date of birth, online search activities and so on.

 One of the most disruptive use cases for the Ethereum network is the concept of a decentralised identity ecosystem.
-Decentralised identities (DIDs) are independent from any centralised registry, certificate authority or identity provider and under full control of the owner who created the ID in the blockchain without the need for intermediaries.
+Decentralised identities (DIDs) are independent from any centralised registry, certificate authority or identity provider and are under full control of the owner who created the ID in the blockchain.